shopware/docs/resources/references/adr/2020-08-28-import-acl-privileges-from-other-roles.md

 title: Import ACL privileges from other roles
 date: 2020-08-28
 area: administration
-tags: [acl, privileges, dependency, administration]
+tags:
+  - acl
+  - privileges
+  - dependency
+  - administration
+nav:
+  title: Import acl privileges from other roles
+  position: 120

 ---

 # Import ACL privileges from other roles